cherieliu/hw2-s19/README.md

 Write the result table for the relational algebra expressions:

-Note: Here, we assume the attributes whose values are all numbers are the type: integers and all the letters are type: char.
+Note: Here, we assume the attributes whose values are all numbers are the same type: integers and all the letters are the same type: char.

 1. π<sub>A,B</sub>(T1)